mqlight/nodejs-mqlight/README.md

 * `callback` - (Function) (optional) callback to be notified of errors & completion

-Returns true if if the message was sent.
-Returns false if the message was not yet sent, because either the network could not accept it, or the client was not in a connected state.
+Returns `true` if this message was either sent or is the next to be sent.

+Returns `false` if the message was queued in user memory, because either there was a backlog of messages, or the client was not in a connected state. `drain` will be emitted when the backlog of messages is cleared.

 ### mqlight.Client.subscribe(`pattern`, [`share`], [`options`], [`callback`])